bitfocus/companion-module-phillips-hue/companion/HELP.md

 This module will allow you to connect to your Philips Hue bridge and control your lights.

-### Upgrade from Companion v2 to v3

-Upgrading to Companion `v3.x.x` will break the exisiting configuration of this module.
-The module was completely overhauled and now supports new actions, feedbacks and variables.

 ### Configuration
 1. Select your Hue bridge from the list or enter the IP address manually (bridges are discovered in the background, reload may be required).
 2. Either [manually create](https://developers.meethue.com/develop/get-started-2/) a bridge user or use the "**Create new User**" option (bridge user field should be empty).